jmonlong/Hippocamplus/emacs.md

 There is a [Emacs package](https://github.com/alpha22jp/simplenote2.el) that can be installed using MELPA: `M-x package-install [RET] simplenote2 [RET]`.

 The Simplenote buffer can be summoned by `M-x simplenote2-browse`.

+## File encryption

+Encryption is integrated directly.
+Just add the extension `.gpg` to a file.